AdebayoDare/Prediction-of-United-Kingdom-Road-Traffic-Accident/README.md

 ## Project Description

 The United Kingdom publishes the road traffic accidents twice a year.
 This is aimed at analysing this data.
-It also helps to investigates the probable causes of these accidents in order to guide the government to implement policies to prevent or reduce the impacts of these accidents on families and on the economy.
+It also helps to investigate the probable causes of these accidents in order to guide the government to implement policies to prevent or reduce the impacts of these accidents on families and on the economy.

 Detailed analysis was done using python programming to draw actionable insights from the data.
 Some of the questions addressed in these projects are: